A picture of Sjors van Holst playing VR in nature

 I then created the website, which receives hourly data about the temperature.
 I use OpenAI API and OpenWeather's API to generate a short summary of the current swimming conditions.
 I've designed variants for the ‘No' and ‘Yes' pages with different doodles and colors to reflect the weather.

 Wouter connected and programmed the electronics, while we both worked on the enclosure.
 I created the website using Next, SCSS, TypeScript, and Supabase for the database and edge functions.
 I've also used the aforementioned APIs to create the website.
-Working on this project took a while as I'm unfamiliar with hardware production, but I'm very happy and proud of the results!
+Working on this project took a while as I'm unfamiliar with hardware production.